enkidevs/curriculum/javascript/react/intro-react/what-is-react.md

 The big and frequent problem that **React** solves is keeping the `DOM`[3] in sync with the data model.

 It does that by generating a `DOM`-like custom object whenever a change is made in the data model.
-This complex data type is then compared with the real `DOM`, updating the latter only when necessary, thus minimising execution time.
+This complex data type is then compared with the real `DOM`, updating the latter only when necessary, thus minimizing execution time.

 Many developers have adopted this library because of these key features: